 At around 5pm, van der Dussen left the beach and was walking along the promenade when a police car pulled up.
 Two officers got out and told him to stop.
 One of them addressed van der Dussen by name and held up an identikit photograph.
 “This is you, isn’t it?” he said.
 The picture showed a man with long, scraggly hair, bulging eyes and a broad nose.
 Van der Dussen, who has small eyes, a pointed nose and wore his hair short, said he saw no similarity.
-He asked if this had anything to do with the shopfront window that he had smashed the previous year while drunk and paid damages for.
+Instead, he asked if this had anything to do with the shopfront window that he had smashed the previous year while drunk; he´d already paid damages for that.
 The officers said this was about a different matter, which they would only discuss at the police station.

 Van der Dussen was gregarious and well liked by friends and work colleagues, but he could also be irascible.
 When the policemen insisted he should go with them, he pushed one of the officers and swung his arms wildly as he tried to flee.
 But the officers quickly pinned him down, cuffed his hands and bundled him into the back of their car.